-The successful applicant will have a background in social or political sciences, public policy, public health or other related disciplines.
-They will be experienced in working in interdisciplinary and diverse teams and in designing and implementing mixed methods research projects.
+The successful applicant will have a background in applied quantitative research in epidemiology, demography, health economics, or biostatistics (or other related discipline).
+They will be experienced in working in interdisciplinary and diverse teams and in designing and implementing mixed methods projects.
 They will have experience in working collaboratively with a team of academic and professional staff to ensure coordinated delivery of projects.
 They will also be experienced in delivering reports and products to meet the needs of different audiences, including government reports, academic publications and accessible and inclusive material for distribution in the community and disability sector.

-This will be a joint appointment with a School within the University reflecting the collaborative and connecting role played by the MDI across the University.
+This will be a joint appointment with a School within the University reflecting the collaborative and connecting role played by MDI across the University.
 Which School will depend on the successful candidate's field of research.